telehash/telehash.github.io/ext/pool.md

 # `"type":"pool"` - Tracking Resource Providers

-In a distributed architecture there are frequently shared resources that are unevenly distributed, such as `bridge` support and the [buffer](buffer.md) extension.
-The `pool` extension is a tool that enables any switch to create and maintain an active pool of hashnames that can provide specific resources as well as help provide coordination between the resource providers.
+In a distributed architecture there are frequently shared resources that are unevenly distributed, such as `bridge` support and the [buffer](buffer.md)/[hashbook](hashbook.md) extensions.
+Any switch can create and maintain an active `pool` of hashnames that can provide specific resources as well as help provide coordination between the resource providers.

 Pools are organized by the identical Kademlia-based DHT mechanism as the core hashname routing for Telehash, such that any hashname that is a member of (providing resources for) a pool must maintain a list of buckets for the other active members of that pool.

-The `peek` unreliable channel is a simple signalling for any switch to determine membership in and request more members from any pool:
+The `peek` unreliable channel is the parallel of a `seek` enabling queries of any pool:

 ```json
 {